 Title IV of the Civil Rights Act of 1964 prohibits discrimination in public schools because of race, color, religion, sex, or national origin.
 Public schools include elementary schools, secondary schools and public colleges and universities.
 But the legal framework for anti-discrimination laws affecting public school students was laid a decade earlier.

 In 1954, the Supreme Court ruled in Brown v.
 Board of Education that segregation in the public schools was a violation of the Fourteenth Amendment to the Constitution.
-But implementation of the Court's decision went slowly, with massive resistance from the states.
+But implementation of the Court's decision went slowly, with massive resistance from the states especially in the South.
 In 1957, a federal court ordered the desegregation of public schools in Little Rock, Arkansas.

 The Governor of Arkansas, Orval Faubus, ordered the Arkansas National Guard to prevent the 9 black children who were enrolled in Central High School from attending the school.
 Mobs of angry people greeted the students on the first day of school.
 These students were prevented from attending the school until President Eisenhower made the National Guard part of the federal army and also sent 1,000 paratroopers of the 101st Airborne Division of the US Army to protect these 9 children.
 In September 1958, Governor Faubus closed all the schools in Little Rock to prevent any more black children from attending white schools.
 The schools remained closed until August 1959, when the U.S. Supreme Court ordered them re-opened.